home-assistant/home-assistant.io/source/_integrations/slimproto.markdown

 ## Basic support only

-This integration is aimed to be as simple as possible, allowing the basic controls of the player from Home Assistant and the possibility to send an URL to stream to the player.
+This integration is aimed to be as simple as possible, allowing the basic controls of the player from Home Assistant and the possibility to send a URL to stream to the player.

 At time of writing the following is not yet supported and will be added in a later release: